ledbetterljoshua/divvy/README.md

 I am currently in the process of building out the API.
 Here are the end points so far:

 ###### URL API
-This GET request will check if the URL passed to "u" is in the database.
+This GET request will check if the URL passed to "u" query is in the database.
 If it is, it will return data for that URL.
-If not, the site will be crawled, and then the data for the site will be returned in JSON format:
+If not, the site will be crawled, and then the data for the site will be returned in JSON format.
+Thia sould be used for previewing of a new post.
 ```JSON
 /api/url/?u=:url
 ```